Dr Lydia Hayes

-- Appointed to Board of Institute of Employment Rights and Journal of Law and Society Editorial Board 2016
+- Executive board member of Institute of Employment Rights and Journal of Law and Society editorial board

 - Holder of the Law and Society Research Fellowship award at Cardiff Law School 2013-2016

-Research with care workers was made possible via my Journal of Law and Society research fellowship award (2013-2016) and is the basis of my monograph Stories of Care: a labour of law.
-Gender & class at work published in 2017.
-The book is launched on 1st June by eminent speakers Baroness Helena Kennedy QC, Professor Sandra Fredman, Professor Beverley Skeggs.
-It is an interdisciplinary and methodologically distinctive text which brings ethnographic research findings together with doctrinal analysis.
+My monograph Stories of Care: a labour of law.
+Gender & class at work (2017) was launched by Baroness Helena Kennedy QC (Oxford), Professor Sandra Fredman (Oxford), Professor Beverley Skeggs (LSE).
+It is an interdisciplinary and methodologically distinct text which brings ethnographic research findings together with doctrinal analysis.
 I argue that the working class women employed to care for older and disabled people in their own homes are institutionally humiliated by the gendered inadequacy of labour law.

 Stories of Care: A Labour of Law uncovers the interactions of law and labour that shape paid care work.
 Based on the experiences of homecare workers, this highly topical text unpicks doctrinal assumptions about class and gender to interrogate contemporary labour law.
 It demonstrates how the UK’s crisis in social care is connected to the gendered inadequacy of labour law and argues for transformative change to law at work.

 |‘Utterly compelling.
 Perhaps the best ever example in modern labour law scholarship of research-led recommendations.’||Keith Ewing, Professor of Public Law, King’s College London‘|

 |'An important contribution to socio-legal research on care work and labour law.'||Judy Fudge, Professor of Labour Law, University of Kent|